1995–96 Orlando Magic season: NBA playoffs

-In the Eastern Conference Finals, the Magic faced off against the Bulls, who finished with a then all-time best record of 72–10; the Magic had eliminated the Bulls in the Eastern Conference Semi-finals in the previous year's playoffs.
-However, Grant went down with an elbow injury in Game 1, which the Magic lost on the road, 121–83, and he was out for the rest of the series.
-The Magic suffered another painful blow when Anderson went down with a wrist injury in a 86–67 home loss in Game 3, and he was also out for the rest of the series.
-The Bulls would be too strong as they swept the Magic in four straight games.
+In the Eastern Conference Finals, and for the second consecutive year, the Magic faced off against the top–seeded, and Central Division champion Bulls, who were led by the trio of Jordan, All-Star forward Scottie Pippen, and rebound-specialist Dennis Rodman, and also finished with a then all-time best record of 72–10; the Magic had eliminated the Bulls in the Eastern Conference Semi-finals in the previous year's playoffs.
+However, Grant suffered an elbow injury in Game 1, in which the Magic lost to the Bulls on the road, 121–83 at the United Center, as he was out for the remainder of the series.
+The Magic suffered another painful blow when Anderson suffered a wrist injury in Game 3, in which the team lost at the Orlando Arena, 86–67, as he was also out for the rest of the series.
+Without Grant and Anderson, the Magic lost Game 4 to the Bulls at home, 106–101, thus losing the series in a four-game sweep.
+Thereby, the Magic became the first team to be eliminated from the NBA playoffs in a sweep for three consecutive seasons since the 1950 Chicago Stags.